roysubs/custom_bash/README.md

 [//]: <> (This is how to do a comment in Markdown that will not be visible in HTML.)

 # Quick Install
-You *must* change the `core.autocrlf` settings when cloning on another WSL system or else scripts will be broken:
+You *must* change the `core.autocrlf` settings when cloning on another WSL system or else all scripts will be broken:
 `git config --global core.autocrlf input`
 `git clone https://github.com/roysubs/custom_bash`

 # Bash custom configuration & WSL Integration